-Students who wish to receive graduate credit for an undergraduate course must do several things: 1) consult with the instructor of the course; 2) consult with the Director of Graduate Studies; 3) complete a G-Prefix form and deliver it to the Director of Graduate Studies for approval and subsequent approval by the Dean of the Graduate School (G-Prefix form can be found at (http://graduateschool.camden.rutgers.edu/files/2012/06/GPrefixApprovalForm.pdf).
-Issues to be considered by approval may be granted include the relevance of the course to the student's interests, the lack of similar graduate courses available and the understanding by the student and instructor that the student will be required to do graduate level work in the course, which may require additional readings, assignments and/or substantively longer papers than expected of the undergraduate students.
+Students who wish to receive graduate credit for an undergraduate course must do several things: 1) consult with the instructor of the course; 2) consult with the Director of Graduate Studies; 3) complete a G-Prefix form and deliver it to the Director of Graduate Studies for approval and subsequent approval by the Dean of the Graduate School (G-Prefix form can be found at (http://graduateschool.camden.rutgers.edu/current-students/forms/).
+Issues to be considered for approval to be granted include the relevance of the course to the student's interests, the lack of similar graduate courses available and the understanding by the student and instructor that the student will be required to do graduate level work in the course, which may require additional readings, assignments and/or substantively longer papers than expected of the undergraduate students.
 Courses below 300 level are not eligible for graduate credit.